 The workshop is offered at three levels, Complete, Basics, and For non-kiln personnel.
 Each is monitored and the instructor is available for questions.
 There are quizzes embedded at the end of each topic.
 These help the learner know if they understand the material.
 PDFs of course material are downloadable for future reference.

 All topics in the Basics class are addressed, usually in more detail.
-In addition, there is more information on modifying kiln schedules, statistical bases for moisture measurements, energy savings, airflow analysis and other topics.
+In addition, there is more information on modifying kiln schedules, statistical bases for moisture measurements, energy savings, airflow analysis, and other topics.
 The learner completes four of eight suggested discussion assignments by posting an experience or example related to the topic.
 You can pick an option after starting the class.

 It is comprehensive enough for most operators.
-The narration time is 6-1/2 hours and, with quizzes, 10 to 14 hours are needed to complete the class.
-It is self-paced, although completion in 5 to 8 weeks provides the best learning.
+Twelve to 16 hours are needed to complete the class.
+It is self-paced, although completion in 8 to 10 weeks provides the best learning.
 The content is described here.

-New for 2021.
 Quality drying starts well before the lumber enters the kiln.
 This level is for personnel who need to interact with the kilns but not operate one.
 It will benefit personnel who prepare lumber and load and unload kilns.

 It would also benefit maintenance personnel and managers in other departments.
 Why lumber is dried and how kilns work are covered and the impacts of sorting, stacking, and handling on kiln performance are discussed.
 Handling of dry lumber is also covered.
 Examples of the costs of poor practices are included.
 The narration time is one hour and the course can be completed in under two hours.
 It is self-paced.
 The content is described here.

 Dr. Mike Milota is the owner of Wood Moisture Solutions, LLC providing training and consulting for the lumber industry.
 He is Professor Emeritus, Wood Science and Engineering, Oregon State University.
 He is a registered professional engineer in Oregon, although has now retired the license.

 Mike attended Iowa State and Oregon State Universities, then started his career with the Masonite Corporation in Chicago in the wood composites industry.
 He then worked at the US Forest Products Laboratory in Madison Wisconsin after which he was on the faculty at Oregon State for 29 years.
-Mike's main research focus was in lumber drying, but he also worked in lifecycle analysis and measuring air emissions from processing wood products.
+Mike's main research focus was lumber drying, but he also worked in lifecycle analysis and measuring air emissions from processing wood products.

-This is Mike’s 33rd year organizing the lumber drying workshop at Oregon State and he has conducted many on-site workshops for sawmills.
+This is Mike’s 35rd year organizing the lumber drying workshop at Oregon State and he has conducted many on-site workshops for sawmills.